Procedural Generation of 3D Maps with Snappable Meshes: Background

 The map generation technique proposed in this paper uses some of the ideas present in the works discussed thus far, but follows its own distinct approach.
 For example, contrary to the work of Butler et al. \cite{butler2013mixed}, the proposed method does not deal with gameplay or inter-level balance, focusing instead on the layout of individual maps.
 Furthermore, unlike evolutionary-based designer feedback approaches \cite{baldwin2017mixed,walton2020mixed,liapis2013sentient,migkotzidis2021susketch}, the presented PCG technique relies on the designer to carefully model individual map pieces, since one of the goals is to generate multiple quality maps, rather than refining one design.
 Like Sentient Sketchbook \cite{liapis2013sentient} and SuSketch \cite{migkotzidis2021susketch}, the snappable meshes technique uses path finding for map evaluation; contrary to these tools, however, the technique is less bound to specific game genres (at the cost of less detailed maps) and offers a fully explainable generation process.
-Snappable meshes follows a constraint-based approach, similar to Generate Worlds \cite{dykeman2019introducing}, but is considerably more flexible, since it does not require pixel-perfect colored block interfaces and does not impose any limits to a block's geometry.
+Snappable meshes follows a constraint-based constructive approach, similar to Generate Worlds \cite{dykeman2019introducing} and WFC \cite{gumin2016wfc}, but is not bound to a grid, allowing free-form map generation.
+Indeed, it is considerably more flexible than Generate Worlds, as it does not require pixel-perfect colored block interfaces, and is simpler than WFC, which several users found difficult to grasp and refactor \cite{karth2021wavefunctioncollapse}.
 Further, unlike many of the works discussed here, the proposed technique is not a specific tool designed for certain use cases, but a generic and easy-to-understand procedure which can be integrated in various designer tools and workflows.